InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/document-your-guiding-principles.md

 #### Engagement

-We use an engagement model because we like to lay out what concrete steps can be taken.
+We use an engagement model because we like to lay out what concrete steps can be taken by a team when contributing features to areas outside their area of responsibility

 A typical engagement model at GitHub looks like this:

 - Get approval on the feature set and rollout plan from the product owner.
 - Get approval on engineering design, including addressing the non-functional requirements (telemetry, test coverage, multi-environment testing and support) from the engineering owner (typically engineering manager and director).